 This information is not intended to diagnose, treat or cure any disease.
 If you have a first aid emergency, get medical attention immediately.

 I always keep a bottle of lavender essential oil in my kitchen where burns happen the most.
 This amazing oil takes the sting out of 1st and 2nd degree burns within minutes and usually never blisters if you get it on right away.
 I mix mine with a teaspoon of pure aloe vera and splash onto warm skin.
 When you add essential oils to your first aid kit, make sure you are using quality therapeutic grade oils, preferably food-grade oils that are guaranteed to have no additives or chemicals in them which could actually be harmful if used for first aid.
 In Spring and Summer I always have Theevs or my Purifying blend nearby for bee and wasp stings.
 Get it on right away and the pain will be gone within minutes!
-Here are some common first aid ailments and how we handle them with the Everyday Essential Oils Collection:
+Here are some common first aid ailments and how we handle them with an everyday essential oils collection:

 Bumps & bruises – apply Pain blend to bump, only to unbroken skin for adults and older children.
 If there is a scrape on the bump, use Frankincense.
 Frankincense is gentle enough for newborns and toddlers, only if it is the purest therapeutic grade oil.
 A pure, therapeutic, food grade Frankincense (Boswellia carterii) can be applied undiluted directly on location as long as the skin is not broken or fragile.

-Burns – apply lavender undiluted directly to the burn as soon as possible.
+Burns – apply lavender to the burn as soon as possible.
 Lavender stops the inflammation and can immediately start the healing.
-I’ve used this countless times, every time I apply right after injury, a blister never forms.
+If you apply one drop and re-apply every few minutes, you may find a blister never even forms.
 Continue applying lavender (even every 5-10 minutes) until pain subsides.
 For sunburn, make your own lavender spray.
-Add 10 drops of lavender essential oil to a 4 ounce glass spray bottle, fill with water and keep in the fridge for cooling relief when sprayed directly on skin.
+Add 10 drops of lavender essential oil to a 4 ounce glass spray bottle, fill with water or aloe vera and keep in the fridge for cooling relief when sprayed directly on skin.